ryan-kp-miller/Chicago-Crime-Analysis/Project_Planning.md

 - [X] Write short summaries for each section

 ## Prediction
-- [ ] Predict the number of crimes coming up
+- [ ] Predict whether an arrest will be made for a crime
-- [ ] Experiment with different regression algorithms (OLS, Ridge, Lasso, Elastic Net, Random Forest, DL)
+- [ ] Experiment with different classification algorithms (Logistic Regression, Random Forest, DL, ...)
-- [ ] Determine if the model is statistically significant
-- [ ] Determine which variables are statistically significant
 - [ ] Determine which variables have the largest impact on the model
 - [ ] Explain what the model coefficients mean
-- [ ] Determine the R^2, RMSE, and MAE of the model
+- [ ] Determine the accuracy,
 - [ ] Explain what the metrics above represent with regards to this dataset
 - [ ] Explain the final algorithm used
 - [ ] Create a script to train and store the final model